 We can't control the weather.
-So, even if it's summer, we may still get rain.
+Rain can hinder both drivers and pedestrian’s ability to see, your ability to brake quickly, and your ability to handle your vehicle like normal.
 Here are a few helpful tips for both drivers and pedestrians on how to drive and walk safely in the rain.

 Tips for drivers: